-But that is not all we are doing in 2020/21.
-And Coronavirus is not getting in our way:
+But that was not all we were doing in 2020/21.
+And the Coronavirus pandemic did not get in our way:

 These essentials include – Bucket, Scrubbing Brush, White/Blue cloths, Dustpan and Brush, Toilet Brush, Washing up Liquid, Dish Brush, Sponge scourers, Ciff cream, Bleach, Anti-bacterial cleaner, Household gloves and Black bin bags.

 Buckets of cleaning materials given to families, homeless and residents from our charities finally setting up their own homes

 When a family is ready to leave we present them with a bucket and a certificate wishing them all the best in their new life.